 The above-mentioned situations may also occur for only some of the claims or for part of a claim.
 In these cases, this will be indicated in the invitation according to Rule 63(1) and in any subsequent incomplete search report or the declaration taking the place of the search report under Rule 63(2).

-2. Considerations relating to certain technical fields
+2. Considerations relating to specific exclusions from and exceptions to patentability

 2.1 Methods for treatment of the human or animal body by surgery or therapy and diagnostic methods practised on the human or animal body